-With IMDA’s Productivity Solutions Grant making digitalisation simple and seamless, House of Tau Sar Piah has been able to harness modern technology to maintain Mr Heng’s 25-year-old legacy of delicious freshly baked pastries.
+With IMDA’s Productivity Solutions Grant making digitalisation simple and seamless, House of Tau Sar Piah has been able to harness modern technology to maintain Mr Heng’s 25-year-old legacy of delicious freshly baked pastries in Singapore.

 Is your company looking to go digital?
 Click here to find out how SMEs Go Digital can help.